jonmejia/jonmejia/README.md

 ### Hi there 👋

 My name is Jonathan and I'm a software engineer who mostly works on web apps.
-I write mostly typescript, and I'm learning C right now just for fun.
-I'm very open to collaboration and I love to work on cool projects.
-If anything on my profile interests you please feel free to reach out to me I'm friendly and love to talk tech :)
+I'm learning C right now just for fun.

 <p align="center">
     <a href="https://skillicons.dev">